NeoSockCheng/sarcasm-aware-emotion-analysis/README.md

 ```

 # After first time project initiation
-Everytime before running any code in the project:
+Before running any code in the project, activate your virtual environment:
 ```bash
 cd /path/to/your/project
 .\venv\Scripts\Activate.ps1
 ```
-Everytime after you installed/updated any package:
+After installing or updating any packages, update requirements.txt:
 ```bash
 pip freeze > requirements.txt
 ```
-Everytime after pulling latest update from main:
+After pulling the latest updates from the main branch, reinstall dependencies to stay up-to-date:
 ```bash
 pip install -r requirements.txt
 ```

-Always make sure you are on your venv when installing or running anything...
+Note: Always ensure you are inside your virtual environment when installing packages or running project code.
-Buttt it is up to you to use .py or .ipynb.
-These steps is for you to run .py locally, if you only use .ipynb so just run the notebook on the collab, download and upload in this project.